Updated April 11, 2014

 BPI Direct Savings Bank is the online bank of the Bank of Philippine Islands (BPI).
 It is an Internet bank.
 As of today, as far as I know, it's the only Internet bank in the Philippines.
 Wala itong branches na pisikal na makikita at pupuntahan ng mga depositors, pero BPI Direct customers can use BPI ATM machines and cash deposit machines to make deposits, withdrawals and other transactions.

-Customers can also enroll in BPI Internet banking (bpiexpressonline.com) to do online banking.
+You will also enroll in BPI Internet banking (bpiexpressonline.com) to do online banking.

 To open a BPI Direct Savings account while abroad, go to bpidirect.com.
 You will fill up a form online and you will be given instructions via email on how to complete your account opening.